Too Many People

 "Too Many People" is a song by Paul McCartney and his wife Linda McCartney, from the 1971 album Ram.
-The song was issued as the B-side of the "Uncle Albert/Admiral Halsey" single, and was also included on The 7" Singles Box in 2022.
+The song was issued as the B-side of the "Uncle Albert/Admiral Halsey" single.

 Background

 "Too Many People" contains lyrical digs at McCartney's former bandmate and songwriting partner John Lennon, as well as his wife Yoko Ono.
 According to Ultimate Classic Rock critic Michael Gallucci, it is "McCartney's bitchiest kissoff to his ex-bandmates."
 McCartney recalled in an interview with Playboy in 1984:

 I was looking at my second solo album, Ram, the other day and I remember there was one tiny little reference to John in the whole thing.
 He'd been doing a lot of preaching, and it got up my nose a little bit.
 In one song, I wrote, "Too many people preaching practices", I think is the line.
 I mean, that was a little dig at John and Yoko.
 There wasn't anything else on it that was about them.
 Oh, there was "You took your lucky break and broke it in two".

 The song begins with the line "piss off, cake", which was later revealed to be a veiled comment at Lennon:

 Piss off, cake.
 Like, a piece of cake becomes piss off cake, And it's nothing, it's so harmless really, just little digs.
 But the first line is about "too many people preaching practices".
 I felt John and Yoko were telling everyone what to do.
 And I felt we didn't need to be told what to do.
 The whole tenor of the Beatles thing had been, like, to each his own.
 Freedom.
 Suddenly it was "You should do this".
 It was just a bit the wagging finger, and I was pissed off with it.
 So that one got to be a thing about them.